Horus — Own Your Local AI

 • Discard safely when a change is not wanted

-stage_file_edit finalize_staged_edit approve_staged_edit deploy_staged_edit
+stage_file_edit finalize_staged_edit POST /api/staging/:id/approve ← human approval deploy_staged_edit

 This is one of the biggest differences between Horus and “blind edit” local agents.
 It supports a disciplined human-in-the-loop workflow instead of assuming every generated change should go live.